-To buy the dip is a tactic used by investors and traders to purchase (or go long on) an asset after its price has temporarily fallen in value.
-It’s the embodiment of the motto of ‘buy low, sell high’.
+To buy the dip is a tactic used by traders to purchase (or go long on) an asset after its price has temporarily fallen in value.
+It’s the embodiment of the motto ‘buy low, sell high’.

 All markets have pullbacks and fluctuations.
 When a market suddenly trends downward for a short period of time, this is called a ‘dip’.
 Buying the dip means opening a position at this point, then aiming to sell when that market’s price has rebounded.

 Buying the dip is one of the most intuitive trading tactics on the market, because it speaks to the essence of good timing: buy when the price is lowest and sell when it’s at its highest.